TobiasVanDyk/Raspberry-Pi-PC-PSU-Desktop-Computer-with-a-Hard-Disk-Drive-and-Fan-and-Switch/Readme.md

 # Raspberry Pi PC PSU Desktop Computer with a Hard Disk Drive and Fan and Switch

-A second Raspberry Pi built inside an old PC power supply is underway.
-This will use a fan on top - and the arrangement of the components inside the PC-PSU case is therefore different.
+A second Raspberry Pi built inside an old PC power supply had been built.
+This uses a fan on top - and the arrangement of the components inside the PC-PSU case is therefore different.
 A modified (for 64x48 pixels), Adafruit SSD1306 driver or [**Luma Oled for Python**](https://github.com/rm-hull/luma.oled) will be used to display the song or video information on a [**small OLED display**](https://www.robotics.org.za/D1-OLED?search=%20oled) mounted in the front of the case.

 The i2s audio hat is the [**Wolfson WM8960**](https://www.robotics.org.za/W15668?search=audio%20hat) as discussed in two of the other repositories here.
 The SSD1306 display uses i2c for communication and therefore a four-wire ribbon cable is sufficient to connect it to the Raspberry Pi GPIO connector (Pins SCL, SDA, 3V3 and GND).